-Only one dog is allowed in a play yard at a time unless you are trained on Play Groups.
 If the dogs are kennel mates and another volunteer with the other kennel mate arrives at the play yard, they are allowed to join.
-Other than that, you must pass Play Group training before allowing dogs to interact.
+Other than that, there should ONLY be one dog at a play yard.

 Play Yard Etiquette